-Car seat covers are both practical, and can be stylish accessory you can add to your vehicle, while having a lot of value in keeping your interior in top notch shape.
-A removable car seat cover can have fancy patterns and colors that spice up your interior, but their main purpose is to keep your car’s seats clean.
+Car seat covers are a practical, stylish accessory; they can also add value by keeping your interior in top-notch shape.
+A removable car seat cover can have fancy patterns and colors that spice up your interior, but its main purpose is to keep your car’s seats clean.
 Whether you want to protect protecting against spills, dirt, mud, or sweat, car seat covers come in a variety of prices and materials, so they’re not as easy to shop for as you may initially think.
 If you have a truck or large SUV, we cover those in a separate article.

 Before we dive into our picks, we should address one of the biggest issues when it comes to purchasing car seat covers, which is that most products are designed to be a universal fit.
-While this works great for most applications, some owners don’t experience the same fitment as others, due to how different seats can vary from vehicle to vehicle.
-Several companies make custom-fitted seat covers, but may not have your particular model in stock, and have to make them to order.
+While this works great for most applications, some owners don’t experience the same fitment as others due to how different seats can vary from vehicle to vehicle.
+Several companies make custom-fitted seat covers but may not have your particular model in stock and have to make them to order.
 They can also cost hundreds of dollars more than a basic universal set.
 If you’re buying a custom set, always check in with other owners, or contact the manufacturer to see if a particular product fits your vehicle’s seats before you purchase.

-You’ll have many materials to choose from when shopping for a carseat cover.
-There’s everything from leather, to cloth, neoprene, and many different styles of PU simulated leather.
-Then, there are styles that cover the entire seat front and back, or just strap on to the front, as well as multi-piece sets that cover everything, front and back, including armrests.
+You’ll have many materials to choose from when shopping for a car seat cover.
+There’s everything from leather to cloth, neoprene, and many different styles of PU simulated leather.
+There are styles that cover the entire seat front and back, or just strap on to the front, as well as multi-piece sets that cover everything, front and back, including armrests.

 In this article, we’ll take a look at our picks of the best car seat covers and what makes them so popular, as well as explain the different types of materials and what to look for when shopping for a car seat cover.